-- 1a.
-Countries with three-year cumulative inflation rates exceeding 100% (ASC 830, Case A) - 1b.
-Countries with projected three-year cumulative inflation rates greater than 100% in the current year - 2.
-Countries with three-year cumulative inflation rates exceeding 100% in recent years, but with three-year cumulative inflation rates between 70% and 100% in the last calendar year (ASC 830, Case B) - 3.
-Countries with recent three-year cumulative inflation rates exceeding 100% after a spike in inflation in a discrete period (ASC 830, Case C) - 4.
+- 1b.
+Countries with projected three-year cumulative inflation rates greater than 100% in the current year Suriname 6 - Countries with three-year cumulative inflation rates exceeding 100% in recent years, but with three-year cumulative inflation rates between 70% and 100% in the last calendar year (ASC 830, Case B) None - Countries with recent three-year cumulative inflation rates exceeding 100% after a spike in inflation in a discrete period (ASC 830, Case C) None - 4.
 Countries with three-year cumulative inflation rates between 70% and 100% in the current year, or with a significant (25% or more) increase in inflation during the last calendar year, or a significant increase in projected inflation in the current year, or with projected three-year cumulative inflation rates greater than 100% in the next year